How One Local Gov Is Going Digital for Better Citizen Engagement

 Govs love to learn from each other.
 So it’s no surprise that the most well-attended sessions at the 2019 ICMA conference in Nashville, Tennessee, were those highlighting the real-world experiences of actual government leaders.

-During the session, Michelle and Mark tackled an issue that government leaders must deal with: How does government remain relevant in the current environment of rapid and perpetual change?
+During the session, Michele and Mark tackled an issue that government leaders must deal with: How does government remain relevant in the current environment of rapid and perpetual change?
 And how do they do it without increased resources?

 They weren’t the only ones trying to answer this question.
 The topic came up in many ways and in many places throughout the conference.
 Theoretically, leaders agree.
 They know that to connect with residents and meet their expectations, they need to have a dynamic digital presence in place that stands in some proximity with the Googles and Amazons of the world.